Low frequency signal detection via correlated Ramsey measurements: Results

-Finally, in Fig.~\ref{Fig3}(c) we calculate the sensitivity to the frequency as a function of the total measurement time $T$, which following \cite{Barry2020} can be defined as $\eta_s = \sqrt{I_s^1/T}$.
-We include two instances of $T_2$ behaviour with DD $\pi$ pulses, namely $T_2 = MT_2^*$ and $T_2 = M^{0.8}T_2^*$.
-In both cases, the sensitivity of correlated Ramsey is far superior.
-Using DD for low frequency signals sensing could be useful only if the coherence time increases linearly with the number of pulses.
-Note however that even such an increase is limited, as $T_2 \leq T_1$.
-Consequently, for sufficiently low frequencies $\omega < \pi/T_1$ DD can never beat the correlated Ramsey experiment that we introduce in this article
+Finally, in Fig.~\ref{Fig3}(b) we calculate the sensitivity to the frequency as a function of the total measurement time $T$, which following \cite{Barry2020} can be defined as $\eta_s = \sqrt{T/I_s^\omega}$.
+We include two instances of $T_2$ behaviour with DD $\pi$ pulses, namely $T_2 = MT_2^*$ and $T_2 = M^{0.8}T_2^*$, to which correlated Ramsey is far superior, even for a coherence time linearly growing with the number of pulses, which is the only viable DD protocol for low frequency sensing.
+As well, we include the sensitivity for both continuous wave and pulsed ODMR.
+We can see that pulsed ODMR can be a better low frequency detection scheme whenever the experiment time is constrained by different considerations (e.g. a short sample coherence time), but the superior scaling with the total measurement time displayed by correlated Ramsey with respect to ODMR --that is, $1/\sqrt{T^3}$ vs $1/T_2^*\sqrt{T^2}$-- means that correlated Ramsey can always achieve better sensitivities.